What is a prosthodontist?

-In an atraumatic extraction, the dentist first carefully separates tooth from the fibers that attach it to your mouth with a special instrument and then uses vertical force to lift the tooth up and out of the socket.
+In an atraumatic extraction, the dentist first carefully separates the tooth from the fibres that attach it to your mouth with a special instrument and then uses vertical force to lift the tooth up and out of the socket.

 Dental implant prostheses are tooth replacements that are attached to implants that are surgically placed in the jawbone.

-Dental prostheses that can be supported by an implant include overdentures, hybrid fixed detachable dentures, true fixed implant prostheses, dental crowns, and dental bridges.
+Dental prostheses that can be supported by an implant include overdentures, hybrid fixed detachable dentures, truly fixed implant prostheses, dental crowns, and dental bridges.

 A dental veneer is a very thin piece of material placed over a tooth to improve its appearance and protect it from damage.
 Veneers are usually made of either porcelain or composite materials.

 A bone augmentation or bone graft is essentially a bone transplant.
-Bone material (either artificial, or taken from elsewhere in your body) is grafted onto the jawbone in order to ensure that there is enough bone material present to support a dental implant.
+Bone material (either artificial or taken from elsewhere in your body) is grafted onto the jawbone to ensure that there is enough bone material present to support a dental implant.

 Sinus lifts are often performed in preparation for a dental implant procedure, to ensure that there is enough bone present in the jaw to support the implant.

-A full mouth surgical extraction is the extraction of all the remaining teeth in the mouth to prepare it for dentures.
+A full-mouth surgical extraction is the extraction of all the remaining teeth in the mouth to prepare them for dentures.

 A cleft lip or palate restoration is a surgical procedure that repairs a cleft lip or palate to make it easier for the patient to eat and speak.